EducationalTestingService/concept-control-gen/README.md

 ## Training

 To train, call the concept2seq.py script with --mode train, along with the required parameters.
+The "extras" parameter includes the control: this can be "srl", "wsd", "or "cefr".

 ```
 # Set a root directory